Róbert Ragnar Spanó

-Róbert Ragnar Spanó (born 27 August 1972) is an Icelandic jurist, Judge and former President of the European Court of Human Rights.
-He started his tenure on 18 May 2020, succeeding Judge Sicilianos from Greece.
-Before beginning his service on the Court on 1 November 2013, he served provisionally as Parliamentary Ombudsman of Iceland and Dean of the Faculty of Law, University of Iceland.
-Spano's mandate as a Judge and President of the Court ended on 31 October 2022 when he was succeeded by Judge Siofra O'Leary.
+Róbert Ragnar Spanó (born 27 August 1972) is an Icelandic-Italian jurist, judge, and former president of the European Court of Human Rights.
+He has been a partner at the multinational law firm of Gibson, Dunn & Crutcher since the end of this tenure as president of the court in October 2022.
+He started his tenure as president of the court on 18 May 2020, succeeding Judge Sicilianos from Greece.
+Before beginning his service on the court on 1 November 2013, he served provisionally as parliamentary ombudsman of Iceland and dean of the Faculty of Law, University of Iceland.
+Spano's mandate as a judge and president of the court ended on 31 October 2022 when he was succeeded by Judge Siofra O'Leary.

 Early life and education

-Spano was born in Reykjavík on 27 August 1972.
+Róbert was born in Reykjavík on 27 August 1972.
 He graduated with a Candidatus Juris degree from the University of Iceland in 1997 and a Magister Juris degree with distinction in European and comparative law from the University of Oxford (University College) in 2000.
 At Oxford, he was awarded the Clifford Chance Prize (proxime accessit) and the Civil Procedure Prize for his scholastic achievements.

 Professional career

-Spano began his legal career as a deputy judge at national level.
-He then became a legal adviser and special assistant to the Parliamentary Ombudsman, subsequently a tenured professor of law and Dean of the Faculty of Law, University of Iceland between 2010 and 2013.
+Róbert began his legal career as a deputy judge at national level.
+He then became a legal adviser and special assistant to the parliamentary ombudsman, subsequently a tenured professor of law and dean of the faculty of law, University of Iceland between 2010 and 2013.
 He was provisionally appointed Parliamentary Ombudsman in 2013 before being elected a judge to the European Court of Human Rights.

 European Court of Human Rights

-In November 2013 he was elected a judge to the European Court of Human Rights, serving as its Vice President between 2019–2020 and its president between 2020 and 2022.
+In November 2013 he was elected a judge to the European Court of Human Rights, serving as its vice president from 2019 to 2020 and its president between 2020 and 2022.
+Upon leaving the Court his colleagues published a Liber Amicorum in his honour stating that ‘during his term as president he demonstrated exceptional leadership qualities, showing creativity and imagination in improving the functioning of the Strasbourg institution”.

+He was succeeded as judge with respect to Iceland by Oddný Mjöll Arnardóttir on 15 March 2023.